About

 Now

-I'm starting to focus on my own company Left Logic.
-It's a web development company with strong focus in usability, accessibility, clean design and powerful bespoke applications.
+I run my own company Left Logic.
+It's a web development company with strong focus in JavaScript & HTML5 based bespoke applications.

-If you want to get in touch to discuss a project idea, please feel free to contact me.
+If you want to get in touch to discuss a potential project, please feel free to contact me.

 Brought up in Worthing (a sorry town, originally filled with old folk, now brimming with chavs), slipped through Boundstone high school, on to Worthing Sixth Form (oh - the good times) then after receiving an automatic acceptance to my second choice on the morning of my results, I guessed that I may not have done so well.
 I went through clearing taking Computer Information Systems Design at Kingston.